Oklahoma Teacher of the Year announced

 Each finalist was given a minute and a half to address the crowd during the ceremony.

-The 90-second-speeches were in alphabetical order, making Harper the seventh to speak.
+The 90-second-speeches were in alphabetical order, making Davis the fourth to speak.

-“Hello,” Harper addressed the crowd.
-“Inside every one of us is an inner kindergartener.
-When a kindergarten teacher takes a piece of paper and puts a bucket of markers on the table, every child becomes an artist.
-Creativity literally flows on the paper and anything imaginable is possible.
+“Just last week, one of my Yukon students asked me, ‘Why did you become a teacher?’
+Well I began to answer, ‘if you had only known the role models in my life,’” Davis said, listing multiple teachers as his role models.

-“However, somewhere along the way we begin to create division into specialized subjects and creativity and innovation is replaced with facts and systematic processes.
-Individual subjects are very important, but there needs to be something—a tie that binds—because we’ve learned that things that work together in a meaningful way accomplish more.
-That’s why I encourage every school to implement a holistic approach to learning.
-To educate with a variety of skills from various subject matters, and encourages parents, teachers and the greater community to work side-by-side with our kids.
-Because they learn that working in a meaningful way together is accomplishing more.
+“I then hit them with my own question, ‘Why did Picasso paint?’
+From my classroom came a billion answers, ‘because he was good at it’ or ‘because he made money.’
+Seizing a teachable moment, I asked my students to tell me about themselves, their families, their day, their goals and dreams.
+‘You see,’ I told them, ‘you are the reason why I’m here.’
+I explained they are my family, seeing them makes my day and my goal is for them to achieve their dreams.
+Now I ask, ‘Do you see why I’m a teacher?’
+From puzzled looks, all I heard was ‘I don’t get it.’
+‘You see,’ I told them, ‘Though Picasso may have created beautiful masterpieces, I as a teacher inspire our greatest works with our most valued treasures, our students.

 Among all of the finalists’ speeches and remarks from Joy Hofmeister, state superintendent of public instruction of the Oklahoma State Department of Education; Tim O’Toole, president and CEO of the Oklahoma State Fair; Heather Griswold, chief of public affairs for the Oklahoma State Department of Education, and Robyn Miller, deputy superintendent for educator effectiveness and policy research for the Oklahoma State Department of Education, the common theme was that all educators in Oklahoma are great.
 The 12 finalists for Oklahoma Teacher of the Year stand merely as an example of the greatness that Oklahoma educators embody.